dprandzioch/bitbucket-to-gitea-migrator/README.md

+!!
+This is a version of bitbucket-to-gogs-migrator by girvo that works with the latest Gitea !!
+!!
+Original README.md below !!

 # BitBucket to Gogs Migration Script
 This repository holds a simple Node.js script that when executed will find all repositories for a given user or team on BitBucket, and migrate all of the repositories found over to the Gogs installation provided.